Slavery among Native Americans in the United States: American Southeast

 In response, the southeastern tribes intensified their warring and hunting, which increasingly challenged their traditional reasons for hunting or warring.
 The traditional reasoning for war was revenge not for profit.
 The Chickasaw war parties had pushed the Houmas tribe further south where the tribe struggled to find stability.
 In 1704, the Chickasaw alliance with the French had weakened, and British colonists used the opportunity to make an alliance with the Chickasaw, bringing them 12 Taensa slaves.
 In Mississippi and Tennessee the Chickasaw played both the French and British against each other, and preyed on the Choctaw, who were traditional allies of the French, as well as the Arkansas, the Tunica, and the Taensa, establishing slave depots throughout their territories.
-In 1705, the Chickasaw activated their war parties again targeting the unexpected Choctaw since a friendship had been established between the two tribes; several Choctaw families were taken into captivity rekindling a war between the two tribes and ending their alliance.
+In 1705, the Chickasaw activated their war parties again, targeting the unexpected Choctaw since a friendship had been established between the two tribes; several Choctaw families were taken into captivity, rekindling a war between the two tribes and ending their alliance.
 A single Chickasaw raid in 1706 on the Choctaw yielded 300 Native American captives, which were promptly sold to English colonists in Charles Towne.
 The warring between them continued through the early 18th century with the worse incident for the Choctaw occurring in 1711 as a group of British colonist also attacked the Choctaw simultaneously, fearing them more because they were allies to the French.
-It is estimated that this conflict mixed with enslavement and epidemics devastated the Chickasaw, it is estimated that in 1685 their population was 7,000 plus but by 1715 it was as low as 4,000.
+It is estimated that this conflict, mixed with enslavement and epidemics devastated the Chickasaw.
+It is estimated that in 1685 their population was 7,000 plus but by 1715 it was as low as 4,000.
 As the southern tribes continued their involvement in slave trade they became more involved economically and began to amass significant debts.
-The Yamasee amassed a great debt in 1711 for rum, but the General Assembly had voted to forgive their debts, but the tribe replied by stating they were preparing for war to pay their debts.
+The Yamasee amassed a great debt in 1711 for rum, but the General Assembly had voted to forgive their debts; the tribe replied by stating they were preparing for war to pay their debts.
 The Indian slave trade began to negatively affect the social organization in many of the southern tribes particularly in gender roles in their communities.
 As male warriors began to interact more with colonial men and societies which were heavily patriarchal they began to increasingly sought out control over captives to trade with European men.
 Among the Cherokee the undermining of women's power began to create tensions among their communities e.g. warriors started to undermine women's power to determine when to wage war.
-In the Cherokee and other tribes' societies "war women" and "beloved women" were those who had proven themselves in battle, and were respected with vested privileges to decide what to do with captives.
+In the Cherokee and other tribes' societies, "war women" and "beloved women" were those who had proven themselves in battle, and were respected with vested privileges to decide what to do with captives.
 The incidents led warring women to dress as traders in effort to get captives before warriors.
 A similar pattern of friendly and then hostile relations among the English and Native Americans followed in the southeastern colonies.